有用GRAMMAR - IDIOM

 91. (sb) a fortune 極昂貴:

 He has just bought a house which costs him a fortune.
-Since then,
+Since then, he is

 left penniless.